genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ..
 TODO: add Differential Similarity Search application

-Single-cell RNA-Seq Analysis
+Single-cell RNA-seq Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to identify heterogeneously-expressed (HE) genes across cells, while accounting for technical noise.
-The application analyses single-cell RNA-Seq data and accepts several Mapped Read Counts as inputs.
-The output report you can see in Single-cell RNA-Seq Visualiser.
+The application analyses single-cell RNA-seq data and accepts several Mapped Read Counts as inputs.
+The output report can be opened in Single-cell RNA-seq Visualiser.

-The application supports two algorithms for HE analysis.
+The application supports two algorithms for heterogeneity analysis.
 The first uses spike-in data (artificially introduced RNAs of known abundance) to calibrate a noise model.
 The second method is a non-parametric algorithm based on smoothing splines and does not require the presence of spike-in data.